isonaj/anthonyison.com/blog/posts/2019-05-03-serverless-markdown-blogs-with-hexo.md

 tags:
 - hexo
 ---
 Let me start this by saying I'm loving my ghost blog, and I get a kick out of running it on AKS.
-The thing is, the content only changes when I post and so I'm thinking about caching and I realise the whole blog can be cached.
+The thing is, the content only changes when I post and so I'm thinking about caching<!-- more --> and I realise the whole blog can be cached.
 It's not an API.
 I don't have changing data.
 (Ok, TECHNICALLY I have a db, but bear with me) My posts are markdown, and I could just store them in git and publish static pages when I push.

 After some searching, I have found there are many static web site generators.
 The ones that stood out for me were:
 * [Jekyll](https://jekyllrb.com/) - this is number 1 and the default in [Github Pages](https://pages.github.com/).
 It runs on Ruby.